SinZ163/SMProxy/README.md

 You are allowed to reference any value (by name) that you had previously referenced.
 Do not use spaces in value names or array expressions.
 You may also use mathematical expresions in arrays.
 For example, "array[(valueByName*3)/5]" would be valid.
 The final value will be converted to an integer after the calculation is complete.
 You may also use a variety of functions, such as Min and Sqrt.
 Another valid example would be "array[Min(value1,value2)]".
 A list of these functions is available online.
 It includes every function in the .NET class System.Math: http://msdn.microsoft.com/en-us/library/system.math.aspx

-**Add packet file: -ap [file]**
+**Parameter File: -pf [file]** (Alternate: --packet-file)

-This form of -ap will load a packet definition file from the disk.
-It consists of a series of packet definitions on their own lines, with "#"-prefaced comments and leading and trailing whitespace allowed.
+This will load additional parameters from the disk.
+It consists of a series of command-line parameters on their own lines, with "#"-prefaced comments and leading and trailing whitespace allowed.

+**Protocol Version: -pv [version]** (Alternate: --protocol-version)

+Changes the protocol used in packet 0x01.  [version] is in decimal.
+The default value is 29.

+**Endpoint: -ep [endpoint]** (Alternate: --endpoint)

+Changes the local endpoint.
+To listen on all interfaces, use "0.0.0.0".
+The default value is "127.0.0.1".

+**Suppress Log: -sl** (Alternate: --suppress-log)

+Completely stops any log files from being produced.

+**Persistent Sessions: -ps** (Alternate: --persistent-session)

+Changes to persistent session mode.
+The default behavior is to handle one session, then exit.
+Enabling this will continue to idle and accept connections over time, until "quit" is typed into the console.
+This will also allow multiple clients to connect simulataneously.

 Packet Logs
 -----------